What is dental amalgam?

 Once combined together as amalgam and placed in teeth, the mercury was thought to be bound within the filling material.
 However, research has since shown that the mercury amalgam fillings degrade and are released as vapour.
 This occurs during chewing, grinding and from consuming hot foods and drinks.

 Mercury is known to be an extremely toxic heavy metal and can reduce kidney, liver and thyroid function, be related to depression and mood swings, can interfere with immune system function and is implicated in many nervous system disorders.

 Amalgam Removal Protocol

-We remove amalgam safely following the guidelines established by IAOMT (International Academy of Oral Medicine and Toxicity (IAOMT).
-This includes but is not limited to, the use of rubber dam and air filtration to minimize exposure to mercury vapour and particulates that are released during drilling.
+We follow the Safe Mercury Amalgam Removal Technique (SMART) protocol, recommended by the International Academy of Oral Medicine and Toxicity (IAOMT).
+This includes but is not limited to, the use of a rubber dam, air filtration and nasal medical air to minimize exposure to mercury vapour and particulates that are released during drilling.

 The use of rubber dam is one of the most important parts of the amalgam removal protocol.
 It also allows for more rapid removal of amalgam.
 Most patients feel more comfortable with rubber dam as they do not end up with a mouth full of amalgam particles and water.